-J A McKown and the McKown gravestones; and the Jackson Tavern
+J A McKown and the McKown gravestones; and the Jackson (or Van Valkenburgh) Tavern

 The original gravestones from the McKown family graveyard, once located behind William McKown's McKownville hotel site, were found in 1973 making up part of the cellar floor of an old house near the Prospect Hill Cemetery, just before that house was demolished.
 This old frame house was sited where the SEFCU credit union building now stands, and was on the west bank of the Kaikout Kill brook (now covered over here).
 Why should these stones have been carefully laid to form the cellar floor of this particular house?